Currently reading : SB6 Archive (2012): Dr Doll’Art

 Do you think working as women in this small but very masculine and relatively aggressive business has an effect on your business and product?

-Obviously in America the grill is a blatant symbol of super wealth, but from the more you’ve said about your customers it seems that people may not be buying the gold teeth with that idea in mind.
-Do you feel that there is a similar market in France where people want to look totally moneyed?
+Obviously in America the grill is a blatant symbol of wealth, but, from what you’ve said about your customers, it seems that those people may not be buying the gold teeth with that idea in mind.
+Do you feel that there is a similar market in France, where people want to look totally wealthy?

-Exactly, people get nose jobs for example and by doing that, that effects how your mouth will look.
+Exactly, people get nose jobs, for example, and doing that effects how your mouth will look.
 The mouth is the most important part of the face and more attention should be paid to it.

-Absolutely, another thing that has arisen since starting the business is when we take moulds of people's mouths we notice how much character there is in someones teeth and bone structure, it really is incredible.
-We think having American style, straight, white teeth is really boring.
+Absolutely, another thing that has arisen since starting the business is that when we take molds of people’s mouths, we notice how much character there is in their teeth and bone structure.
+It really is incredible.
+We think having American-style, straight, white teeth is really boring.
 We love being able to make people smile.

-It is still a taboo, the teeth represent death.
-In France we call them ‘the bones that you can see’ they remind people about what we will eventually all become.
-We made a lot of appointments with sociologists and therapists when starting the business to talk about peoples relationships to their teeth, we came to realise that this is a touchy subject in our society and that our business would take a while to take off.
+It is still a taboo.
+The teeth represent death.
+In France, we call them ‘the bones that you can see.’
+They remind people about what we will eventually all become.
+We made a lot of appointments with sociologists and therapists when starting the business to talk about peoples’ relationships to their teeth.
+We came to realize that it’s is a touchy subject in our society and that our business would take a while to take off.

-There is certainly a negative stereotype of having gold teeth which is similar to the stereotype of having a tattoo..
+There is certainly a negative stereotype of having gold teeth, similar to those of having a tattoo.
 They both can be represented as being seedy or scary or of bad taste.
-People associate people with bad teeth or having a gold tooth as being maybe a little sketchy but what you are doing in glamorising this area and showing it off.
+People associate people with bad teeth or having a gold tooth as being maybe a little sketchy, but what you are doing in glamorizing this area and showing it off.